-Now that you know the benefits of monitoring the boron content in your soil and hydroponic growing systems, and what to do when you spot a deficiency, you can be sure to have the necessary tools on hand to keep your plants at their best.
+Now you know the benefits of checking the boron content in your soil.
+Also hydroponic growing systems and what to do when you spot a deficiency.
+You can be sure to have the right tools on hand to keep your plants at their best.

 The signs of boron toxicity are quite similar to those of other nutrients.
 Sometimes a few older leaves of the plant will begin to show a slight tip chlorosis.
 This is more common with other nutrient deficiencies than it is with boron.